danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-12-mocking-with-mockingkit.md

 mock.hasInvoked(mock.doStuffRef, numberOfTimes: 2)      // => false
 ```

-There is no upper-limit to the number of function arguments you can use in a mocked function.
+There's no upper-limit to the number of arguments you can use in a mocked function.

 ### Multiple functions with the same name

-If your mock has multiple methods with the same name:
+If a type has multiple methods with the same name, your must explicitly specify the function signature when creating references.

+For instance, consider this protocol and its mock implementation:

 ```swift
 protocol MyProtocol {